 - Business Administration majors earned an average 5.64 of 7 points.

-More detailed listings of specific learning results for majors for 2015 are available.
+More detailed listings of specific learning results for majors for 2017 and 2018 are available.

 - 100% of full-time faculty have earned a doctoral degree in the field in which they teach.

 - The College provides a wireless network allowing all students to connect multiple devices.
 Academic computing resources are available to students during published hours with no reservations needed.

 - On the nationally administered National Survey of Student Engagement (NSSE) in 2018, approximately 87% of students rated their experience at GBC as "excellent" or "good".

 - On the same survey, GBC seniors rated the College significantly higher than peer mid-east private institutions in the area of Quality of Interactions.